Certified Nursing Assistant

 Yes.
 In Ohio, you do need to complete a state-approved training program which usually involves around 75 hours of training, including both classroom instruction and clinical practice.

 To keep your STNA license active in Ohio, you must work at least 7.5 consecutive hours, or 8 hours in a 48-hour period, in a nursing-related job every 24 months.
-You also need to renew your certification every two years with the Ohio Department of Health's Nurse Aide Registry.
+Your STNA license is valid for two years and should be renewed with the Ohio Department of Health's Nurse Aide Registry.

 Becoming an STNA in Ohio opens doors to numerous career opportunities and is a fulfilling step towards a career in healthcare.
 With the right STNA classes and preparation, you'll be well-equipped to excel in the exam and find rewarding STNA jobs near you.